-As the learning year winds down, June invites us to pause, notice growth, and celebrate the ideas and language children have cultivated.
-This is a month for revisiting favorite stories, reflecting on shared experiences, and quietly recognizing how far each learner has come.
+As the learning year winds down, June invites us to pause, notice growth, and celebrate the ideas and language children have developed over the months.
+This is a time to revisit favorite stories, reflect on shared experiences, and quietly recognize how far each learner has come.

 Aquarium Month